yegor256/blog/_posts/2015/feb/2015-02-09-serious-code-reviewer.md

 that his implementation approach is right and your ideas are wrong.
 What should a professional code reviewer do in this case?

+{% quote The worst thing is a compromise, it ruins quality faster than bad code. %}

 The worst thing (as in any conflict resolution) is a compromise.
 This is what ruins quality faster than bad code.
 A compromise is a conflict resolution technique for which both parties agree not to get